Gray chevron arrow pointing to the right

 About ACS Laboratory

 ACS Laboratory is The Most Trusted Cannabis and Hemp Laboratory in the USA™.
-Founded in 2008, ACS Laboratory is DEA licensed, AHCA licensed, an ISO17025 accredited and CLIA accredited laboratory with the largest state-of-the-art testing facility in the eastern USA.
+Founded in 2008, ACS Laboratory is DEA licensed, AHCA licensed, an ISO/IEC 17025:2017 Accredited by A2LA #6786.01 and CLIA accredited laboratory with the largest state-of-the-art testing facility in the eastern USA.
 USDA compliant and officially a “Designated Compliance Laboratory” by the Florida Department of Agriculture and Consumer Services Division of Plant Industry (FDACS/DPI), as well as a “CMTL” (Certified Marijuana Testing Lab) by the Florida Department of Health Office of Medical Marijuana Use (OMMU).

 The laboratory uses state-of-the-art, ultra-high performance liquid chromatography-tandem mass spectrometry (UPLC/MSMS, GC/MS and ICP/MS) technology and has developed proprietary testing methodologies which created enhanced detection ability and improved accuracy.